iFaxity/kirei/README.md

 Composition API
 ---------------

+All reactivity is the same as of version 1.2 as Kirei uses the @vue/reactivity package.
+However there are some Composition API's hthat are not in the reactivity package.

+### watch

+TODO:

+### watchEffect

+TODO:

 ### Provide & Inject

-Provide/inject are just like from Vue 2-3.
+Provide/inject are just like from Vue 3.
 It is used for an element to share functionality to child elements.
 As provided values only flows downward it is not possible for members to leak to parents As it only flows to children it is not possible to leak members to parent elements.